 Marisol Rueda Flores

-Marisol Rueda Flores is the Mexico Coordinator for the Healthy Reefs Initiative and is based in Playa del Carmen, Mexico.
-She earned her degree in Biology from Morelos State University in 2004 and later completed her Masters imn Science on Marine Resource Management in 2007.
+Marisol Rueda Flores is the Mexico Coordinator and Social Media Manager for the Healthy Reefs Initiative, based in Playa del Carmen, Mexico.
+She earned her degree in Biology from Morelos State University in 2004 and later completed her Masters in Science on Marine Resource Management in 2007 at CICIMAR-IPN (La Paz, B.C.S., Mexico).
 She studied blue whales and collaborated as research assistant in different projects from population structure, fatty acids and isotopic change of several cetaceans as well as the geochemistry in the Gulf of California.
-She has participated in diverse programs focusing in the ecology and biology of marine invertebrates and their substrates, cetaceans, sea turtles, tortoises and vegetation in different countries like Mexico, Costa Rica and Galapagos Islands, Ecuador.
-Her drive is sharing information with other people and has been a passionate scuba diver since 1999.
-Her favorite hobbies are photography and extreme sports.
+She has participated in diverse environmental education programs focusing in the ecology and biology of marine invertebrates and their substrates, cetaceans, sea turtles, tortoises and vegetation in different countries like Mexico, Costa Rica and Galapagos Islands, Ecuador.
+Her drive is sharing information with other people with effective communication and has been a passionate scuba diver since 1999.

-Ian Drysdale is the Honduras Coordinator of the Healthy Reefs for Healthy People Initiative.
+Ian Drysdale is the Honduras Coordinator of the Healthy Reefs for Healthy People Initiative since 2010.
 He is in charge of data collection, AGRRA training, as well as the development of partner relations and other outreach and media efforts in Honduras.
-Ian has an undergraduate degree in Environmental Engineering (Catholic University, Honduras) and is currently writing his thesis for a Sustainable Development master’s degree (La Plata University, Argentina).
-His passion for reef conservation began back in 1997, when, alongside his fellow classmates, was invited to participate in an AGRRA (Atlantic and Gulf Rapid Reef Assessment) training course in Cayos Cochinos.
-Over the years he has worked on different projects with The Nature Conservancy (TNC), World Wildlife Fund (WWF), Conservation International (CI), International Resources Group (IRG), Coral Reef Alliance (CORAL), United States Agency for International Development (USAID) and CARE.
-He considers himself a Central American.
-He was born in Guatemala, grew up in El Salvador and now resides in Honduras with his wife Jenny Myton, working on reef protection and management since 2002.
+Ian has an undergraduate degree in Environmental Engineering and is currently writing his thesis for a Sustainable Development master’s degree.
+Over the years he has worked on different projects with The Nature Conservancy (TNC), World Wildlife Fund (WWF), Conservation International (CI), Coral Reef Alliance (CORAL), United States Agency for International Development (USAID) and CARE.
+He resides on the island of Roatan, Honduras with his wife Jenny Myton, working on reef protection and management since 2002.

 Ana Giró Petersen

 Ana Giró Petersen is the Guatemalan Coordinator for the Healthy Reefs Initiative and is based in Guatemala City.
-She earned her degree in Marine Science and Aquaculture from the University of San Carlos and is currently writing her thesis for a Masters Degree in Environmental Science (University of Cádiz).
+Earned her degree in Marine Science and Aquaculture from the University of San Carlos and is currently writing her thesis for a Masters Degree in Environmental Science (University of Cádiz).
 She has participated in reef ecology monitoring programs and has worked for many years in the Caribbean Coast of Guatemala carrying out reef research geared towards conservation.
-She has worked as a professor of the University of San Carlos of Guatemala since 2009, teaching oceanography and coral reef ecology.
-A passionate scuba diver, she loves underwater photography as well as sports.
-This love and passion for the ocean is now being shared with Nuria, her 3 year old daughter.
+She worked as a professor of the University of San Carlos of Guatemala from 2009 – 2013, teaching oceanography and coral reef ecology, and has also worked in different projects for the United States Agency for International Development (USAID), Global Environmental Fund (GEF) and local NGOs.
+She is a passionate scuba diver and loves underwater photography.